Aquaculture Water Treatment: Why Use UV?

 The aquaculture industry relies on the quality of water used to incubate fish eggs and rear juvenile fish.
 Water abundance and purity continue to decrease, while disease concerns found in source waters continues to increase.
 Aquaculture water treatment has remained a valuable tool in addressing these concerns.

-This phenomenon is due in part to the increased demand for water from growing urban areas, continued pollution of our natural waters and the introduction of new, pathogenic microorganisms to natural waters through a variety of routes: bird, animal and human activities, including ballast water discharge.
+This phenomenon is due in part to the increased demand for water from growing urban areas, continued pollution of our natural waters and the introduction of new, microorganisms to natural waters through a variety of routes: bird, animal and human activities, including ballast water discharge.
 This brings many challenges to a rapidly growing industry.

 How do I Mitigate These problems?